 Firms must abide by the safeguarding requirements as stipulated by the EU Second Payment Services Directives (PSD2) as well as the Electronic Money Directive, as implemented through the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1) Investment Firms Regulations 2017.

-As the leading boutique compliance firm in Ireland, you can be confident that you are receiving the correct guidance and peer-benchmarked advice.
+As the leading compliance firm in Ireland, you can be confident that you are receiving the correct guidance and peer-benchmarked advice.

 What is a safeguarding review?